vcuspinera/vcuspinera.github.io/_projects/2020-10-sie-api-guide.md

   - Banxico
 ---

-The Economic Information System, known as SIE, is published by the Banco de Mexico to share the archive of different economic databases.
+The Economic Information System, known as **SIE**, has been published by the Banco de Mexico to share the archive of different economic databases.
 This Central Bank has developed an API that allows developers, analysts and researchers to consult these time series.
 The purpose of this project is serve as a guide to use SIE's API with the tools of the **`siebanxicor` R-package** developed by Banco de Mexico, as well as a custome function developed to easily explore the time series.
-$\bigstar$ *[Click here](https://github.com/vcuspinera/SIE_API_guide) to look at the complete guide, tips and examples to use the SIE API in the GitHub repository.*
+$\bigstar$ *[Click here](https://github.com/vcuspinera/SIE_API_guide) to look the GitHub repository with the complete guide, tips and examples to use the SIE API with R.*

 *Author: Victor Cuspinera ([vcuspinera](https://github.com/vcuspinera))*